Eczema and ulcer on leg

 Stasis dermatitis is an eczematous eruption that occurs on the lower legs in some patients with chronic venous insufficiency.
 In early stages, it presents itself as a dry rash on the lower legs that gets worse with scratching.
-Over time, it progresses to broad areas of redness and scaling, eventually leading to significant skin atrophy and/or ulceration.
-Ultimately, entire process is the end result of prolonged ambulatory venous hypertension.
+Over time, it progresses to broad areas of redness and scaling, eventually leading to brown discolorations and significant skin atrophy and/or ulceration.

 Venous Ulcers and Arterial Ulcers